cysouw/diathesis/text/c03_summaryDia.md

 ### *Agentivkausativ* (*machen/heißen+Infinitiv*) {#sec:summary-machenkausativ}

-The ~~Agentivkausativ~~ (full discussion in [@sec:infinitive-machen]) is probably the most pure causative of all the various novative light verb with infinitive diatheses.
+The ~~Agentivkausativ~~ (full discussion in [@sec:infinitive-machen]) is probably the most pure causative of all the various novative diatheses.
 It uses the light verb *machen* 'to make' and adds a causer [@next a].
 It is not in widespread use and often sounds like an English calque, though it is probably an old Germanic construction.
-A highly similar construction uses the light verb *heißen* [@next b].
-This seems to be rather old-fashioned (full discussion in [@sec:infinitive-heißen]).
+A highly similar construction uses the light verb *heißen* [@next b], though this is old-fashioned (full discussion in [@sec:infinitive-heißen]).

 ::: ex
 a.
 Ich weine. \